About Me

 In the Spare Time

 I enjoy photography, a skill I cultivated in my undergraduate student organization of photography.
 Please see my photos!
-I also like pool and city walks.
-Since I came to US, I have been enjoying cooking somehow.
+I also like pool, city walks, and League of Legends.
+I have been a good League of Legends ARAM player for eight years…